colorcube/bookmark_pages/README.md

 Download and install the extension with the extension manager module.

-## Remarks

-The magic happens on every page reload!

 ## Contribute

 - Send pull requests to the repository. <https://github.com/colorcube/bookmark_pages>